drupol/master-thesis/src/thesis/2-reproducibility.typ

 definition of inputs and outputs, emphasising the dynamic and context-dependent nature of computational processes.

-#figure(
-  include "../../resources/typst/inputs-and-outputs-part3.typ",
-  caption: [
+#figure(include "../../resources/typst/inputs-and-outputs-part3.typ", caption: [
   The input is now composed of the program and its parameters and the environment where it is going to be evaluated.
-  ],
-) <inputs-outputs-part3>
+]) <inputs-outputs-part3>

 We could break down the environment further.
 However, as we delve deeper into segmenting the components essential for a computation, the process becomes